 Enjoy the evening somewhere around Sultanahmet –for a nice spot with great views and seeing the vibrant evening life, head to the park between the Blue Mosque and Hagia Sophia.

 Use your last hours before flying back home / or continuing your travel for souvenirs shopping at the bazaar, where you can try yourself in bargaining.
 If you are into history and you still have enough time, I would go to see the archeological museum to get to know more about the history of the city.
 And in between, don’t forget to indulge yourself with some traditional Turkish food.

-If you are visiting Istanbul for the very first time, you really cannot and should not avoid the best things to do and see in Istanbul.
+If you are visiting Istanbul for the very first time follow the travel itinerary so you don’t miss all the best things to do and see in Istanbul.
 But if you are like me, you will fallen for Istanbul completely, what sure means you will be back for more – and your next visits will be perfect for all the other sights and attractions, including some hidden gems.